Exclusions from Michigan No-Fault Benefits

 An automobile accident victim cannot recover PIP benefits if the individual is driving a car or truck that was taken unlawfully.
-However, if the injured individual reasonably believed that his or her use of the motor vehicle was lawful, he or she is entitled to PIP insurance benefits under Michigan law.
+However, if the injured person did not or should not have known that the motor vehicle was taken unlawfully, then he or she is entitled to PIP insurance benefits under Michigan law.

-It is important to note that this disqualification applies only to the thief or criminal.
+It is important to note that this disqualification arguably applies only to the thief or criminal.
 If an automobile accident victim is an innocent occupant of a stolen vehicle, he or she may still recover PIP insurance benefits.
 Similarly, if an innocent person is involved in an automobile accident with a car or truck that is stolen, his or her right to hire a lawyer and file a lawsuit claiming Michigan PIP insurance benefits, and to sue in tort for personal injury, pain and suffering, and excess economic loss, will not be affected.

 If the injured person was driving his or her own vehicle at the time of the car accident and if that vehicle was “uninsured,” i.e., it was not covered by a valid, No-Fault auto insurance policy, then the injured person will be disqualified from receiving PIP benefits.
 An “owner” is a person who has the right to “use” of a motor vehicle for over thirty days or an individual who holds title to the motor vehicle.
 Read here about an important insurance coverage in case of an accident with an uninsured vehicle.